pinax/pinax-stripe-light/.github/ISSUE_TEMPLATE.md

 #### Issue Summary

-A short summary of the issue, i.e. "Cannot log in after completing first session".
+A short summary of the issue

+---

-Found a bug?
-Please fill out the sections below. 👍
+_If this is a bug instead of a question or feature request, please fill out the sections below._

+---

 #### Steps to Reproduce